locize/locizer/README.md

   projectId: 'c8038fbe-7be8-4f96-9692-943b3333185b',
   apiKey: '27e9ecff-8926-43b0-80fd-e683abe49297', // only needed if you want to add new keys via locizer - remove on production!
   version: 'latest', // version to load from locize
+  private: false, // set true if using locize private publish

   // language detection options: